remix-run/remix/docs/guides/data-writes.md

 ---
-title: Data Updates
+title: Data Writes
 ---

-# Data Updates
+# Data Writes

-Data updates (some people call these mutations) in Remix are built on top of two fundamental web APIs: `<form>` and HTTP.
+Data writes (some people call these mutations) in Remix are built on top of two fundamental web APIs: `<form>` and HTTP.
 We then use progressive enhancement to enable optimistic UI, loading indicators, and validation feedback--but the programming model is still built on HTML forms.

 When the user submits a form, Remix will: